 - Association Development– black and white who can referee 12, 14 and 16s.
 If over 14, should be able to referee 12s reps (min. age 14)

-- Association Intermediate– able to referee mini ball and all junior domestic competition.
+- Association Intermediate– able to referee all junior domestic competition.
 Junior representative up to 16 men.
 Able to referee B grade and lower senior domestic comp competently and consistently doing occasional A games with an advanced or above (min. age 15)

 - Association Advanced– all levels of junior representative and all levels of junior and senior domestic comp (min. age 17)